 Picture asparagus.
 You can recognize suckers by their fast growth and usually long internodes, long and weak wooded.
 Often clusters of many suckers will arise from a single point.
 Think of asparagus growing: asparagus is a suckering plant whose suckers we cut down and eat.

-I love asparagus, but on almost all trees and many landscape shrubs, suckers are generally unwanted.
+Asparagus is great, but on almost all trees and many landscape shrubs, suckers are generally unwanted.
 They’re sort of like parasitic rebels.
 Even if distant from the original plant, the new stem is connected to the main trunk or crown of the plant by the roots underground, sharing its food and water, though from above ground it looks like a separate plant from the parent.
 Suckers are very similar, by the way, to water sprouts, which are the same kind of youthful, rampant, vertical, generally unwanted growth, but from a branch rather than from a root.

 Suckers are like a new baby plant that has suddenly come into being connected to the relatively massive root system of its older parent: in short, it is young, vigorous, and has a lot of food.
 For this reason, suckers are able to grow very, very fast, easily many feet in a single season.
 They are your toddler outgrowing pairs of shoes.
 Your teenager stealing the credit card and going on a spree.
 Suckers are ravenous nuisances.